 Tales of the Abyss gives us Emperor Peony, who is a hopeless, incorrigible flirt, going so far as to be just about the only person who actually encourages Gold Digger Anise and flirts back at her.
 However, he's all talk: rumor around the city has it that he's still pining for a love he was forced to give up on ten years ago (who just happens to be Jade's sister).

 The player character of the Dating SimTrue Love Junai Monogatari.
 He shamelessly comments on seeing girls' panties and the size of their breasts, would clearly love to get laid by any beautiful girl he meets, and one of the first talks to his Childhood Friend Mikae involves him potentially asking her for a lay.
-However, he won't force a girl to do anything she doesn't want to do, and is disgusted by the misogynistic statements made by the school resident casanova, Toshio.
-Heck, there are two events in which he must go either the Rescue Romance way ( saving Remi from a kidnapping, rescuing Mayumi from a rapist) or be Above the Influence ( not kissing Ryouko when she's angry at her brother, refusing to go into Yumi-sensei's flat when she's drunk)
+However, he won't force a girl to do anything she doesn't want to do, and is disgusted by the misogynistic statements made by the school resident The Casanova, Toshio.
+Heck, there are several events in which he must either go the Rescue Romance way ( saving Remi from a kidnapping, rescuing Mayumi from a rapist) or be Above the Influence ( not kissing Ryouko when she's angry at her brother, thinking twice about hugging Yumi-sensei when she's drunk)

 Battler Ushiromiya from Umineko no Naku Koro ni attempts to grope every girl he sees, expecting it to fail and for the expected slap to lighten the mood.
 Especially odd as many of those girls are his cousins.
 However, when Shannon actually appears to be about to let him grope her, Battler freaks out and scolds her not to do that since he's actually uncomfortable with taking advantage.
 Not only that, but in Legend of the Golden Witch he insists that Shannon has the right to smack him if he gets within 10cm of her breasts — and the obligation to if he gets within 2cm.
 The Umineko fighting game takes Battler's love of groping Up to Eleven by making it one of his attacks.
 Seriously, it has to be seen to be believed.